 I am the owner of a new business website that will launch in a few days.
 I wondered if there was anything I could do pre-launch to help with SEO?
 And if not having done anything will it hurt my site?

-Chris, first of all congratulations on launching a new site!
+Chris, first of all, congratulations on launching a new site!
 It is both exhilarating and terrifying.
-For your first question, YES there is absolutely things you can do pre-launch to help with SEO.
+For your first question, YES there are absolutely things you can do pre-launch to help with SEO.

 Make sure your H1, meta descriptions, and title tags are all optimized for the keywords you want to rank for.
 As you go through each page of your site, make sure that you have content-specific keywords placed thoughtfully throughout.